Nexis-Network/NEXIS/evm-utils/architecture.md

-# Our understanding of solana(native) runtime.
+# Our understanding of nexis(native) runtime.

-As a regular blockchain, solana has its transaction format.
+As a regular blockchain, nexishas its transaction format.
 Transaction is data transfer object, that user publish in order to change some data in the shared (among parties) state.
-In solana state is represented as set of accounts.
+In nexisstate is represented as set of accounts.

 Some blockchains has smart contracts - arbitrary code that can extend blockchain capabilities, and should be executed on blockchain parties.
-Solana names them "programs".
+Nexis names them "programs".
 Each program has entrypoint, which expects some bytearray, each program decide how they represent this bytearray.

-In solana transaction contain multiple instructions.
+In nexistransaction contain multiple instructions.
 Instruction is a chunk of data that is fed into program entrypoint, with some meta information about account that it uses, and program identificator that should be executed.
 Instruction can also be perceived as minimal execution unit.
 When any instruction fails - full transaction will fail, and any data change will be reverted.